 Numerous industries carry a higher risk of work injury.
 If you or your loved one was injured at work in Indianapolis while working in one of these industries or in another sector, we may be able to help you seek the full amount of workers’ compensation to which you are entitled.

 The construction industry is one of the most dangerous occupations in the United States.
-Most injuries or fatalities in the construction sector are due to falls, being struck by an object, or electrocution.
+Most injuries or fatalities in the construction sector are due to slip and falls, being struck by an object, or electrocution.
 In addition, due to the heavy equipment needed to perform their duties, construction workers may face a higher risk of equipment-related accidents.

 If your loved one was injured while on a construction site in Indianapolis, Indiana, you may be wondering what to do next.
 Even if your loved one’s employer doesn’t fulfill their workers’ compensation obligations, you have options.
 Speak with a qualified Indianapolis workers’ comp lawyer from Hensley Legal Group to find out what can be done.

 As we do more and more of our shopping online, truck drivers and other transportation workers are in higher demand.
 However, these jobs are not free of risks.
 In fact, the Occupational Safety and Health Administration (OSHA) reports that the trucking and transportation industry sees a high rate of work-related fatalities.

 If your family suffered due to a transportation work-related injury or death, you may be able to recover financial compensation for what you have suffered.
 At Hensley Legal Group, we represent all transportation workers to make sure they receive fair compensation.
 Contact our law firm today for your free Indianapolis workers’ comp consultation.